microsoft/FluidFramework/BREAKING.md

 - [Add fluidInvalidSchema errorType to DriverErrorType enum](#Add-fluidInvalidSchema-errorType-to-DriverErrorType-enum)

 ### Deprecate existing flag in runtime
 `existing` flag in runtime has been deprecated and will be removed in a future breaking change.
+In addition, the `existing` flag will be required and can be expected when running `instantiateRuntime`.
+Clients should assert that it's not undefined and should use the value passed in.

 ### Add fluidInvalidSchema errorType to DriverErrorType enum
 Added fluidInvalidSchema errorType in DriverErrorType enum.
 This error happens when non-fluid file